Je-ni/natterbase/README.md

 # natterbase
-Providng proof that I'm worth it
+providing proof that I'm worth it

 # endpoints
 ## POST /user